-How to create a Wooting keyboard with your language
+Guide - How to create a wooting keyboard in your language

 In case you’re looking for a Wooting keyboard in your language, this is the place to be.